An Informative Guide to Facebook Insights

 The next graph depicts Visits to Your Page by Page Views.
 The blue line represents the number of times your page was viewed on each day from a certain period of time.
-The gold line represents the number of unique visitors who viewed your page on each day from a certain period of time.
+The gold line represents the number of unique visitors who viewed your page each day from a certain time period.

 The next metric category is “Talking About This”.
 This shows you who is talking about your page.
 You can also see demographics about the people who like your Page and the people you reach.

 Note: Demographic data for People Talking About This is only available when more than 30 people were talking about this Page in the seven days preceding the last day of your selected date range.

 The bottom two graphs represent how people are talking about your Page by story type.
 The Mentions and Tags drop-down menu allows you to choose from All Stories, Page Likes, Stories From Your Posts, Mentions, and Photo Tags and Posts by Others.

 The blue-lined graph is Talking About This (the number of unique who created a story about your page from a certain period of time) and the gold-lined graph is Viral Reach (the number of people who saw a story published by your friend about your Page from a certain period of time)

 The last category is “Check-Ins”.
 This is only used if you have a brick & mortar building.
 This charts the people who have checked in at your place of business.